nvpro-samples/vk_lod_clusters/README.md

 # vk_lod_clusters

-This sample is part of the **NVIDIA RTX Mega Geometry** technology and showcases a continuous level of detail (LoD) technique using mesh clusters that leverages `VK_NV_cluster_acceleration_structure` for ray tracing.
+This sample is demonstrating the **NVIDIA RTX Mega Geometry** technology with a continuous level of detail (LoD) technique using mesh clusters that leverages [`VK_NV_cluster_acceleration_structure`](https://registry.khronos.org/vulkan/specs/latest/man/html/VK_NV_cluster_acceleration_structure.html) for ray tracing.
 It can also rasterize the content using `VK_NV_mesh_shader`.
 Furthermore, the sample implements an on-demand streaming system from RAM to VRAM for the geometry.

 In rasterization continuous LoD techniques can help performance as they reduce the impact of sub-pixel triangles.